Registration & Student Records

 Matching courses from North Carolina community colleges

-The Comprehensive Articulation Agreement between the University of North Carolina System and the North Carolina Community College System, as revised in 2014, reads (part IV, section (B) (6)), "Transfer credit for courses that originate at a UNC institution or independent college or university that is part of the CAA is acceptable as part of a student’s successfully completed general education core or associate in arts or associate in science program under the CAA."
+Wake Tech's policy is to accept transfer credit for courses that originate at a UNC institution or independent college or university that is part of the ICAA and that are designated on the CAA Transfer Course List or the ICAA Transfer Course List.
+This transfer credit will be accepted as part of a student's successfully completed general education core or associate in arts or associate in science program under the CAA.

 Wake Tech’s policy is to also apply this guideline to Associate in Applied Science programs.

-Wake Tech will accept the following:
+Wake Tech will accept:

 If a course is found to be comparable, Wake Tech will accept the course for transfer credit or to fulfill program and prerequisite requirements as stated in the current official Wake Tech Catalog.